isomerpages/cris-precise/_for-everyone/FAQs.md

 how our genes (DNA), lifestyle, and environment affect health.
-This knowledge can help doctors move from "one-size-fits-all" care to more precise healthcare including preventive care, earlier screening, and closer monitoring for those at higher risk of developing for those at higher risk of developing genetic conditions.
+This knowledge can help doctors move from "one-size-fits-all" care to more precise healthcare including preventive care, earlier screening, and closer monitoring for those at higher risk of developing genetic conditions.
 The goal is to keep people healthier for longer, not just treat disease after it develops.</p>
 <div class="isomer-image-wrapper">